Look, Lead, Love, Learn: Four Steps to Better Business, a Better Life - and Conquering Complexity in the Process

 Groundbreaking shifts in regulation, demographics, leadership and technology mean that “business as usual” doesn’t cut it anymore.
 Success today depends on our ability to collaborate, connect, innovate and inspire.

-For the past six years, Bill Sheridan has used the Maryland Association of CPAs’ acclaimed blog, CPA Success, to show us how – and he’s learned a valuable lesson along the way: We’ll build better businesses, live better lives, and conquer complexity once we master the ability to look, lead, love and learn.
+For the past seven years, Bill Sheridan has used the Maryland Association of CPAs’ acclaimed blog, CPA Success, to show us how – and he’s learned a valuable lesson along the way: We’ll build better businesses, live better lives, and conquer complexity once we master the ability to look, lead, love and learn.

 Note from the publisher